Jamie Mitchell: Storylines

 Following the events of Phil's shooting and Dan's escape from the square, Jamie learns that Lisa is pregnant with Phil's baby Louise and reluctantly agrees to keep this secret after seeing how Phil has been mistreating Lisa in the past – with Jamie himself starting to grow as uncomfortable with Phil's continual behaviour as many people around him have already been feeling.
-Their relationship eventually strains on New Year's Day 2002, when Phil discovers the truth about his parentage, despite Lisa telling him that her new boyfriend and Martin's older brother Mark (Todd Carty) is the father, and that Jamie knew about it all along.
+Their relationship eventually strains on New Year's Day 2002, when Phil discovers the truth about his parentage, despite Lisa telling him that her new boyfriend and Martin's older brother Mark (Todd Carty) is the father, and that Jamie knew about it all along due to Lisa telling him.
 Feeling betrayed, Phil confronts Jamie outside Sonia's house and disowns him, without giving his godson a chance to explain himself.
-Phil soon takes Jamie's supposed betrayal just as seriously when he leaves his godson homeless, from The Arches instead of his employee Garry Hobbs (Ricky Groves), and arranges for Jamie to be blacklisted from working at any other mechanic after Phil blames Jamie for causing the whole situation in the first place – even though Jamie had learned about the situation firsthand from Phil and Grant's ex-lover, Sharon Watts (Letitia Dean).
+Phil soon takes Jamie's supposed betrayal just as seriously when he leaves his godson homeless, sacking him from The Arches instead of his employee Garry Hobbs (Ricky Groves), and arranges for Jamie to be blacklisted from working at any other mechanic after Phil blames Jamie for causing the whole situation in the first place – even though Jamie had learned about the situation firsthand from Phil and Grant's ex-lover, Sharon Watts (Letitia Dean).
 This quickly catches the attention of Steve, who he attempts to groom Jamie into working for him against Phil and pays him to smash the Queen Vic's windows as an example of this.
 Jamie complies and Steve pays him with the additional offer of replacing Billy as his errand boy.
 Phil later discovers that Jamie smashed the windows and brutally chucks him out of the pub.
 Jamie later contemplates on Steve's offer, but he changes his mind and manages to get back in Phil's good books when Steve is later killed in a vehicle explosion at the climax of his feud with Phil – the case of which results in Mel leaving the square as well.